TheKillerey/VoxSkinsWiki/README.md

 - Little grass UV is missing and is only showing in green
 - On base the decal is too high
 - Grass over the base is bugged in Terrain
+- Compressed 2600 Models to 96.
+This causes an bug on Lane Rocks and Nexus Rocks

 https://i.imgur.com/rIC0R2v.png